matt-quantblack/lims/README.md

-# lims
+# LIMS
-A laboratory Information Management System (DJango) for recording samples and test results
+A Laboratory Information Management System using Django framework for recording samples and test results.